-Interest Area Vision Grants awarded (2015-2021 snapshot) BASIC NEEDS Residents of all ages have equitable access to affordable and nutritious food, stable housing, and opportunities for healthy living. \$6.1 MILLION For example: food assistance and nutrition programs; counseling and social support services EDUCATIONAL PATHWAYS All children benefit from high-quality early learning and development.
-All learners have meaningful opportunities to pursue post- secondary education, career training, and pathways to gainful employment and fulfilling lives. \$7.6 MILLION For example: early childhood education, career-readiness; post- secondary pathways, trade certifications ECONOMIC VITALITY + CIVIC ENGAGEMENT Thriving communities provide equitable and just economic opportunity, attract residents and businesses, and inspire civic engagement. \$6 MILLION For example: workforce development programs; mobilizing resources for the greater good ARTS + CULTURE Vibrant arts and cultural opportunities underpin community life by promoting social cohesion, expanding perspectives, and helping to drive the economy. \$3.7 MILLION For example: access to enriching experiences for all students; live performances ENVIRONMENT A healthy environment helps sustain healthy communities by bolstering climate change resilience, inspiring stewardship, and providing opportunities for outdoor recreation. \$3 MILLION For example: outdoor recreation opportunities and access; ecological research and monitoring
+Interest Area Vision Grants awarded (2019-2023 snapshot) BASIC NEEDS Residents of all ages have equitable access to services that enable and promote a healthy quality of life. \$7.9 MILLION For example: food assistance and nutrition programs; counseling and social support services EDUCATIONAL PATHWAYS All children benefit from high-quality early learning and development.
+All learners have meaningful opportunities to pursue pathways to gainful employment and fulfilling lives. \$8.8 MILLION For example: early childhood education, career-readiness; post-secondary pathways, trade certifications ECONOMIC VITALITY Time Time Time Time Time Time Time Time Thriving communities provide equitable and just economic opportunity, build generational wealth, attract residents and businesses, and inspire community participation. \$10.1 MILLION For example: workforce development programs; mobilizing resources for the greater good ARTS + CULTURE Vibrant arts and cultural opportunities underpin community life by promoting social cohesion, expanding perspectives, and helping to drive the economy. \$3.8 MILLION For example: access to enriching experiences for all students; live performances ENVIRONMENT A healthy environment helps sustain healthy communities by bolstering climate change resilience, inspiring stewardship, and providing opportunities for outdoor recreation. \$3.6 MILLION For example: outdoor recreation opportunities and access; ecological research and monitoring